 We propose an artificial intelligence challenge to design algorithms that answer visual questions asked by people who are blind.
 For this purpose, we introduce the visual question answering (VQA) dataset coming from this population, which we call VizWiz-VQA.
 It originates from a natural visual question answering setting where blind people each took an image and recorded a spoken question about it, together with 10 crowdsourced answers per visual question.
 Our proposed challenge addresses the following two tasks for this dataset: predict the answer to a visual question and (2) predict whether a visual question cannot be answered.
 Ultimately, we hope this work will educate more people about the technological needs of blind people while providing an exciting new opportunity for researchers to develop assistive technologies that eliminate accessibility barriers for blind people.

-These files show two ways to assign answer-type: train.json, val.json. “answer_type” is the answer type for the most popular answer (used in VizWiz 1.0) and “answer_type_v2” is the most popular answer type for all answers’ answer types (used in VQA 2.0).
+These files show two ways to assign answer-type: train.json, val.json. “answer_type” is the answer type for the most popular answer in the deprecated version and the most popular answer type for all answers’ answer types in the new version.

-Our proposed challenge is designed around the VizWiz dataset and addresses the following two tasks:
+Our proposed challenge is designed around the VizWiz-VQA dataset and addresses the following two tasks:

 Task 1: Predict Answer to a Visual Question